10goto20/seltzer/README.md

 ## BURPHOME

 Seltzer requires a local environment variable named BURPHOME to locate your Burp Suite JAR file.
-If this environment variable is not set seltzer will instruct the user to set it and exit.
+<br/>If this environment variable is not set seltzer will instruct the user to set it and exit.
-Example: export BURPHOME=/home/myuser/BurpSuite.
+<br/>Example: export BURPHOME=/home/myuser/BurpSuite.

 ## Burp REST API

 The Burp REST API must be configured and running.
-Seltzer supports the use of API keys and running the REST API on non-default interfaces and ports.
+<br/>Seltzer supports the use of API keys and running the REST API on non-default interfaces and ports.

 ## Configuration Files

 By default, seltzer uses the useroptions.json and projectoptions.json files located in the seltzer /conf directory.
-These files can be modified or replaced.
+<br/>These files can be modified or replaced.
-In order to not use options files, modify seltzer.sh and remove the --config-file and --user-config-file parameters passed to Burp.
+<br/>In order to not use options files, modify seltzer.sh and remove the --config-file and --user-config-file parameters passed to Burp.

 ## Files and Folders